alexa-samples/skill-sample-nodejs-feed/README.md

      ![alt text](https://cloud.githubusercontent.com/assets/7671574/17451088/ff126618-5b18-11e6-8f46-fbfb9461ab80.png "AWS Lambda Create Trigger Screenshot")

+    1. Under "Configure function":
+      1. Enter "MyFeedSkillLambdaFunction" under "Name".
-    1. Under "Configure function", enter the skill name as MyFeedSkillLambdaFunction.
-Leave the defaults for everything except choose the role you created above under "Existing role".
-Take note of the ARN on the upper right, which you'll configure in the Developer Console later.
+      1. Choose the role you created above under "Existing role".
+      1. Leave the defaults for everything else.
+    1. Note the ARN of the Lambda you've created, which you'll need later.

   1. Create an AWS S3 Bucket with the name of your choice.
-Note, S3 bucket name you choose must be unique across all existing bucket names in Amazon S3.
+Note, the S3 bucket name you choose must be unique across all existing bucket names in Amazon S3.
 Thus you may have to retry with another name in case of a conflict.

        ![alt text](https://s3.amazonaws.com/lantern-public-assets/sample-skill-nodejs-feed/aws-create-s3-bucket-screenshot-1.PNG "AWS DynamoDB Screenshot")